kamyaD/Authors-Haven/README.md

 > create your config file
 ```
-> create a .env file in your root directory and follow the 'example.env'
+> create a .env file in your root directory and follow the `example.env`
 file in setting up yours
 ```